Glossary · Cyber

 Where this shows up on the GMA work.

-SOC 2 sits on the SaaS, cloud, and IT-services trajectory work in the Operators entering the US book, on the Answers hub for cybersecurity-attestation questions, and alongside the ISO 27001, HIPAA, and FedRAMP related entries.
-The presentation work covers how the firm names its SOC 2 Type II coverage, its examination period, its issuing CPA firm, and its bridge-letter posture on US-facing surfaces.
-The examination work belongs with the firm's CPA firm and information-security function.
+SOC 2 sits on the SaaS, cloud, and IT-services trajectory work in the Operators entering the US book, on the Answers AEO hub for cybersecurity-attestation questions, and alongside the ISO 27001, HIPAA, and FedRAMP related entries.
+The presentation work covers how GMA names its SOC 2 Type II coverage, its examination period, its issuing CPA firm, and its bridge-letter posture on US website, deck, and sales materials.
+The examination work belongs with GMA's CPA firm and information-security function.

 Scope note.

-Global Marketing Agency does not provide SOC 2 readiness assessment, control implementation, examination, or CPA-firm attestation.
-Those activities belong to the firm's information-security function and a US-licensed CPA firm.
-GMA works on how the firm's SOC 2 posture is presented, sequenced, and read on US-facing surfaces.
+Global Marketing Agency does not provide SOC 2 strength assessment, control implementation, examination, or CPA-firm attestation.
+Those activities belong to GMA's information-security function and a US-licensed CPA firm.
+GMA works on how GMA's SOC 2 posture is presented, sequenced, and evaluate on US website, deck, and sales materials.

-If a US enterprise buyer is asking for a SOC 2 Type II report the firm does not yet hold.
+If a US enterprise buyer is asking for a SOC 2 Type II report GMA does not yet hold.